tbpassin/gf4-project/gf4/doc/html/_sources/basics.rst.txt

 *************

 The data element in X, the stack bottom, can be copied to the Y and T positions.
-The Y and T data elements can be copied to the X postion.
+The Y and T data elements can be copied to the X position.
 All the stack operations are carried out by clicking buttons in the auxiliary command window.

 .. image:: images/stack_ops.png